bogdan-kulynych/batchrun/README.md

 #### Resuming where we left and adding new jobs
 In the case of shutdown, argmapper will by default resume the jobs which have not finished.
-Similarly, if we add more jobs to the runlist, argmapper will only run the new commands.
-The way argmapper tells if a job has run or not is by the command itself.
-If it has changed in any way, e.g., the order of arguments is changed, runfile will assume it's a new job and will re-run it.
+Similarly, if we add more jobs to the runlist, argmapper will only run the new ones.
+The way argmapper tells if a job is new or not is by the command itself.
+If the command has changed in any way, e.g., the order of arguments is different, argmapper will assume it's a new job.

 ### Create a parameter sweep